DUKE UNIVERSITY CHAPEL

 As a preferred vendor, I have photographed tens of weddings at Duke Chapel, yet I never get tired of seeking out and finding new ways to capture its majesty.
-Take a look through the gallery below and you’ll notice my eye for composition and light dovetail with the exquisite Gothic architecture of Duke Chapel.
-As always, I strive to make sure every client’s wedding story is told in a unique style that blends photojournalism with fine art photography.
+Take a look through the gallery below and you’ll notice my eye for composition and light dovetails with the exquisite Gothic architecture of Duke Chapel.
+As always, I strive to make sure every client’s wedding story is told in a unique style that blends photojournalism with fine art portrait photography.
 No matter the time of day or the season of the year, My intimate knowledge of the photographic opportunities at Duke Chapel will ensure you have stunning photographs to look back on and remember your day.

 A Christmas wedding at Duke Chapel always looks amazing.
 The front of the altar area is decorated with scarlet poinsettias and the choir stalls are bedecked with wreathes.
 It really does look beautifully festive.

 First looks are a really nice way to ensure you and your groom have ample time to get the photos you need at the chapel with the time slot you are given.
 I love the sheer happiness on the bride’s face in this photo.

 This couple decided to do a first look at Duke Gardens.
 We prepared accordingly and it made for some beautifully romantic images.

 Although I shoot at Duke Chapel a lot, I am always looks for new ways to utilise its striking architecture and lighting in my photos.
 With the image above, we arrived at the Chapel to find the altar had been pushed back way further than it is normally.
 The gave us the space to take some photos facing back into the sanctuary with the couple framed by the organ and hanging lights.